calum74/cutty/README.md

 # Cutty

 C++ utility library.
-A collection of fun, interesting and useful C++ gadgets.
+A collection of fun, interesting and useful C++ gadgets, with an emphasis on simplicity.

 ## List of libraries